alfordsiler/Movie_Quote_Match/README.md

 ####However, if you use SKIP, you cannot go back.

 ####Player 1 will play the full round, then Player 2.
 Whoever has the highest score wins.
-Duh.

 ####f you need a hint, hover over the picture and you will see a bit of the clip.